Wednesday, 6 August 2014

 The core idea was to create a new typology of Australian contemporary outback architecture, distinct from the stereotypical lightweight one, which forms an intrinsic extension of the natural landscape.
 In this case, this idea is manifest in a museum which is made of the earth on which it sits, its forms and details referencing fissures and other characteristics of the mesa setting, creating a chameleon-like presence atop the rock.

-Relationship of Built Form to Context The design is that of a horizontal extension of the plateau landscape and a vertical extension of the mesa cliffscape, a simultaneously ‘present’ and chameleon-like ‘non-presence’, thus both prominent and ephemeral.
+The design is that of a horizontal extension of the plateau landscape and a vertical extension of the mesa cliffscape, a simultaneously ‘present’ and chameleon-like ‘non-presence’, thus both prominent and ephemeral.
 Its external shade canopies were informed by those of the historic pubs in town, and the rusted perforated screens and lights, made by hand, derived from shadow patterns of the site’s trees.

-Sustainability: The Australian Age of Dinosaurs is inherently sustainable.
+The Australian Age of Dinosaurs is inherently sustainable.
 It almost totally is formed from the earth of its site and was constructed by local community labour.
 Its water is sourced from a nearby well and its power from on-site generators, yet it achieves museum-standard climate control conditions for its collections hall.
 Very few of its elements are purchased or imported from outside the region.
 The hardware is hand-crafted from off-cuts; the sunscreens are naturally rusted iron plates perforated by hand, and the earth panels are textured using the same latex moulds that are used to cradle and protect the dinosaur fossils.

 The central and outdoor canopied gathering and interpretive spaces are naturally ventilated, readily closed down to form with shades and screens to ‘cocoon’ the spaces in extreme conditions, and equally readily opened like a large Australian umbrella when temperate conditions prevail.